bchaffin/bchaffin.github.io/sisyphus/sisyphus.markdown

 The sequence also goes all the way down to 1 a number of times, though the last was less than 3% of the way to the end of the computation.
 The indices of the terms which are 1 became the new sequence Axxx.

-The final known term is a347297(x)=x, with x the next number to be added.
+The final known term is a347297(25000000000000002) = 20022666037368021, with 12500000013450656 the next number to be added.
 This is enough information to resume the computation; but since I only tracked the appearance of numbers up to 10<sup>6</sup>, only one more record-low term can be found.
 More than that would need to restart at the beginning and track more small values.